cu-psych-computing/cu-psych-comp-tutorial/Syllabus.md

 ### Basic Programming

 This is an optional module aimed at students who have no previous experience with programming.
 It will cover getting R and R studio installed, basic programming commands in R, and an overview of the data types and structures that R uses.
-A major hurtle to getting people using R is often anxiety regarding programming, so this module is aimed to get students comfortable.
+A major hurdle to getting people using R is often anxiety regarding programming, so this module is aimed to get students comfortable.
 Those who already have a background in programming or have used R in the past can either attend or skip this one.
 The data challenge for this module will be executing simple programming commands.

 ### Data Cleaning